junesirius/junesirius.github.io/_posts/Supernatural/SPN_Fantasy/SPN-Fantasy-whole-novel.md

 two-part story-telling, start modern, date back to ancient setting, evolve from ancient to modern, the colored glass is ancient old and still beautiful and complete

-story start as urban legend of the campus, 3rd person view (which later turns out to be Cas's newest incarnation, alias "Cael", lead to the twist revelation of who's forgetting)
+story start as urban legend of the campus, 3rd person view (which later turns out to be Cas's newest incarnation, alias "Cael" (or just "Cas"? but not "Castiel"?), lead to the twist revelation of who's forgetting)

 story-telling tone, ~~Dean: "There are so many stories, half of them are true, the other half, just haven't happened yet."~~